IvayloIIvanov/Python/README.md

-# Qiskit Lab files
+# Python projects and lab files

-Projects, created while Python programming language.
+Projects, created in Python.